eioe/vMemEcc-Analyses/README.md

 If you want to reproduce the statistics (or the [pre]processing steps) reported in the paper, we suggest that you follow these steps:

+> **tl;dr**
+Code relevant for the EEG (pre)processing can be found in the `.ipynb` notebooks in [Analyses_Py/Pipeline_clean](Analyses_Py/Pipeline_clean).
+Most of the statistical analysis are performed in [Analysis_R/VME_mainAnalysis.Rmd](Analysis_R/VME_mainAnalysis.Rmd).
+The code for the eye tracking analysis is in [Analysis_R/EyeTracking/analyze_gaze.R](Analysis_R/EyeTracking/analyze_gaze.R).

+> **Most important:**
+If you run into problems, please do not hesitate to contact me (e.g., via email) or open an issue here.
+Much of the code is acceptably well documented and the notebooks should (theoretically) run from top to bottom but it probably is not 100% self-explanatory.
+So if you want to work with the code, I am happy to support you in getting it to work.

+**How to get started:**
 1. Download the data set from [Edmond – The Open Research Data Repository of the Max Planck Society](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.WRDUGO)
     There are data-readme files on Edmond which explain which files you might want to work with (the entire data set is quite spacious).
 2. Clone this repository to a clean local directory (called `ROOT` in the next sections).